galaxyproject/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ---
 layout: tutorial_hands_on

-title: De novo transcriptome assembly, annotation, and differential exression analysis
+title: De novo transcriptome assembly, annotation, and differential expression analysis
 zenodo_link: ''
 questions:
 - Which biological questions are addressed by the tutorial?